Managed Hosting includes a wide variety of monitoring methods to ensure stable operation of your servers and applications.

-As these checks change their thresholds from time to time and new checks are added or old ones get removed we can't supply a complete list all the time.
+As these checks change their thresholds from time to time and new checks are added or old ones get removed, so we can't supply a complete and current list.

-If you think one of your services is not sufficient monitored don't hesitate to contact us.
+If you think one of your services is not sufficient monitored don't hesitate to contact us, though!

 - server time is correct